Transforming wholesale telecoms data into profitable decisions with AI

 By researching how AI could be used, you can uncover what the right solution is.
 You might even realize that a certain challenge doesn’t need AI and, therefore, avoid technology overkill.

 In time series forecasting, CSPs and MNOs already have the historical data needed to predict future trends, traditionally using models like ARIMA and Exponential Smoothing.
-While effective, AI can provide more precision by utilizing machine learning methods, such as Recurrent Neural Networks and Transformers, which handle longer data sequences for highly accurate forecasts.
+While effective, AI can provide more precision by utilizing machine learning methods, such as Recurrent Neural Networks and Transformer, which handle longer data sequences for highly accurate forecasts.

 Approaching AI forecasting from a business perspective, one might consider popular tools like Generative AI, but these models can fall short in accuracy compared to traditional methods and often demand higher investment.
+With this in mind, we leveraged the power of LLMs at the interpretation layer, using them to explain and contextualize already calculated results and present them in a clear, user-friendly way for end users.

 If we instead take a research approach, rather than forcing things to fit, we can use our creativity to find how certain technologies and approaches can be applied to a situation.
 At ZIRA, a research-driven approach allowed us to fine-tune AI specifically for telecom needs.
 This involved using Generative AI as an action model to generate insights from forecasts, enhancing decision-making for our clients and providing clear, actionable results tailored to their industry.